f5devcentral/f5-ast-labs/docs/class1/module3/lab3.rst

 .. note:: One of the *best* ways to ensure you're in the know as it relates to the **F5 AST** is by having a conversation with *your F5 account team* and voicing your interest, thoughts, and opinions.

     Unsure who's on your account team?
 No problem.
 Head over to `Get F5 <https://www.f5.com/products/get-f5>`_  and submit an inquiry mentioning the **F5 Application Study Tool**.

+But wait, THERE'S MORE!
+We've added a bonus section to the UDF lab environment and this guide: **the F5 Local API Discovery Tool**.

+Select **Next** below for a preview of this extension to the **F5 AST!**